FRANÇAIS

 DDANF: Deep denoising autoencoder normalizing flow for unsupervised multivariate time series anomaly detection

-Zhao, Xigang, Liu, Peng, Mahmoudi, Saïd, Garg, Sahil, Kaddoum, Georges et Hassan, Mohammad Mehedi.
+Zhao, Xigang, Liu, Peng, Mahmoudi, Saïd, Garg, Sahil, Kaddoum, Georges and Hassan, Mohammad Mehedi.
 2024. « DDANF: Deep denoising autoencoder normalizing flow for unsupervised multivariate time series anomaly detection ».
 Alexandria Engineering Journal, vol. 108. pp. 436-444.

 [thumbnail of Kaddoum-G-2024-29368.pdf]